Marie Schrader

-Marie Schrader (née Lambert) is a fictional character in the AMC series Breaking Bad and its spin-off series Better Call Saul.
-Portrayed by Betsy Brandt, she is Skyler White's sister, Hank's wife, and Walter White's sister-in-law.
+Marie Schrader (née Lambert) is a fictional character portrayed by Betsy Brandt in the American crime drama series Breaking Bad.
+She is Skyler White's sister, Hank's wife, and Walter White's sister-in-law.

 In the series, Marie works as a radiologic technologist.
 She does not hesitate to offer advice to others but often fails to practice what she preaches.
 She shoplifts compulsively—apparently a manifest symptom of kleptomania—a behavior for which she sees a therapist.
 She appears self-centered and shallow but cares deeply for her husband and her sister's family.
 Nearly all of her household and clothing items are shades of the color purple.
+Brandt returned to the role in a guest appearance in the series finale of the spin-off series Better Call Saul.